Auxiliary type used to represent syntax categories. We mainly use auxiliary definitions with this type to attach doc strings to syntax categories.

 Instances For

-Message ordering for #guard_msgs
+Message ordering for #guard_msgs:

-sorts the messages in lexicographic order.
+ordering := exactuses the exact ordering of the messages (the default).ordering := sortedsorts the messages in lexicographic order.
 This helps with testing commands that are non-deterministic in their ordering.

 Equations